 Setting Description

 Device Data Set the data format of a designated word register.
 Options include:

 Format BCD, Binary, Unsigned, Signed, HEX, and Float.
 16-bit uses 1 word

 where 32-bit uses two words.

 Mask

 If selected, any values entered will be hidden by displaying them as

 asterisks "".

 Display Default

 format General Numeric formats.

 Customized

+Customized Each "" sign represents each integer digit, and each "#" sign

 Each "" sign represents each integer digit, and each "#" sign

-represents each fraction digit that will be displayed in the Numeric

-object.
-Float and Double formats are only supported on cMT / cMT

-X models.

-Apart from "" signs, extra texts can be entered in the [Format] field, for example: kg.
+Apart from "\" signs, extra texts can be entered in the [Format] field, for example: kg.
 The available alignment options are: [Left], [Center], [Right], [Leading zero].

-The numeric value represented by "" sign will be displayed from the highest digit to the lowest in the Numeric object.
+The numeric value represented by "\" sign will be displayed from the highest digit to the lowest in the Numeric object.